ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 When it comes to Alpha-Lipoic Acid supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Alpha-Lipoic Acid vary significantly in how well your body absorbs and uses them — and R-ALA vs Racemic ALA is one of the most commonly compared pairs.

-R-ALA has a higher bioavailability tier (high (S1 — best tier)) compared to Racemic ALA (good (S2)), meaning more of the active compound reaches the bloodstream per dose unit.
+R-ALA has high absorption compared to Racemic ALA (good absorption), meaning more of the active compound reaches the bloodstream per dose unit.

-R-ALA carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred in the FormulaForge formulary.
-Racemic ALA carries a bioavailability tier of S2 (good (S2)) and is classified as T2 Specialist.
+R-ALA shows high absorption and is classified as Preferred Form in the FormulaForge formulary.
+Racemic ALA shows good absorption and is classified as Secondary Form.

 R-ALA is the naturally occurring, biologically active isomer with superior mitochondrial uptake.
 The S-form in racemic ALA may compete with R-ALA for mitochondrial transporters.
 R-ALA is more effective at lower doses for insulin sensitivity and neuroprotection.